rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

-Bartender cannot detect whether any **vehicles you provide** in its configuration files actually exist in the game's database.
-If you provide non-existent vehicles, the game is likely to behave oddly.
+Bartender can handle any **invalid vehicles** you might provide in its configuration files.
+A vehicle is invalid if it doesn't exist in the game's database (i.e. lacks a VltEd entry under `pvehicle`).
+The sections below mention how Bartender handles such non-existent vehicles where it is relevant.

 &nbsp;